drivendataorg/tick-tick-bloom/README.md

 ## What's in this Repository

-This repository contains code from winning competitors in the [Tick Tick Bloom: Harmful Algal Bloom Detection](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/649/) DrivenData challenge.
+This repository contains code from winning competitors in the [Tick Tick Bloom: Harmful Algal Bloom Detection](https://www.drivendata.org/competitions/143/tick-tick-bloom/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**